Expedition Unknown: Shark Week Specials

-Expedition X
+Spin-offs

-Expedition X is an American paranormal reality series which premiered on Discovery Channel on February 12, 2020.
-A spinoff of Expedition Unknown, Expedition X exclusively explores paranormal topics.
-The program is hosted by Josh Gates, biologist Phil Torres, television personality/writer Jessica Chobot (seasons 1-7), and paranormal investigator Heather Amaro (seasons 8-present).
-Gates presents the program from the Expedition HQ studio, though he does not usually accompany the team in the field, with the exceptions of the two-part episodes that opened seasons three, six, eight, and ten.
+Expedition X is a paranormal spin-off of Expedition Unknown which premiered on Discovery in February 2020.
+The series is hosted by Josh Gates with Phil Torres, Jessica Chobot (seasons 1-7), and Heather Amaro (season 8-).

-While Josh Gates was hosting Josh Gates Tonight in summer 2020, his regular camera crew were filming the second season of Expedition X after the initial COVID-19 lockdown cleared.
-The second season premiered on November 11, 2020.
-The eighth season premiered on August 14, 2024.

-Shark Week specials

-Expedition X aired a special episode during Discovery's Shark Week 2025.
+Josh Gates Tonight is a talk show spin-off that debuted on Discovery in April 2020 in which Gates interviews celebrity guests via videoconference.
+The series aired as replacement programming during the COVID-19 lockdown period.
+Its fifth and last season premiered in May 2022.

 Expedition Files

 Expedition Files is a documentary television series and spin-off of Expedition Unknown that debuted on Discovery Channel with a preview episode on October 30, 2024, followed by the remainder of the first season beginning on November 27.
 The series is hosted by Josh Gates from a virtual set, where he narrates re-enactments of unusual historical events, unsolved mysteries, and paranormal phenomena.
 The second season premiered on April 16, 2025.